canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 If you need to cache outside of an ASP.NET Core site, you can use libraries like [CacheManager](https://github.com/MichaCo/CacheManager), [Foundatio](https://github.com/FoundatioFx/Foundatio#caching) and [Cashew](https://github.com/joakimskoog/Cashew).

-To learn more about configuration in ASP.NET Core, read my post on [how to read configuration values in ASP.NET Core](https://canro91.github.io/2020/08/21/HowToConfigureValues/).
-Also, check my post on [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}).
+To learn more about configuration in ASP.NET Core, read my post on [how to read configuration values in ASP.NET Core]({% post_url 2020-08-21-HowToConfigureValues %}).
+To read more about fakes and unit testing, check [what are fakes in unit testing]({% post_url 2021-05-24-WhatAreFakesInTesting %}) and [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}).

 _Happy caching time!_